nikunj410/nikunj410.github.io/_pages/science.md

       We face an invasion crisis.
 Rapid globalization of trade and commerce has displaced many species beyond their native realm, resulting in massive monetary and biodiversity losses.
 Therefore, understanding the drivers of the establishment and spread of invasive species is critical to maintaining ecosystem health.

       To this end, I am exploring the interplay between population demography and human transportation networks to study two broad questions: how do species spread via human dispersal pathways, and why do some species become more invasive than others?
 Understanding these questions will advance ecology theory and yield insights to control invader populations and mitigate their adverse effects.

+       For more, see:

+       Goel, Nikunj, Andrew M. Liebhold, Cleo Bertelsmeier, Mevin B. Hooten, Kirill S. Korolev, and Timothy H. Keitt.
+"A mechanistic statistical approach to infer invasion characteristics of human‐dispersed species with complex life cycle."
+Ecological Monographs 95, no. 1 (2025): e70003.

   - image: "/assets/images/science-img2.png"
     heading: "Spatial sorting"